1

 Build balance, stability, and joint resilience for long days in the backcountry.

 Specifically crafted for backcountry skiers and split-boarders, this program focuses on adventure essentials like building stability, developing muscular strength, and enhancing cardiovascular performance.
-Whether you’re preparing for big ski mountaineering expeditions or looking to crush hot laps on a powder day, this program will help you maximize your time and experience on the snow.

 At OAT, we’re passionate about helping backcountry skiers tackle the uphill with strength and confidence.
 Our Alpine Touring Program is crafted with science-based training to help you power up the skin track and still have the stamina for those epic descents.
 Whether you’re breaking trail on a long ascent or making hot laps on your favorite powder stash, we’ll help you build the endurance, strength, and stability needed to thrive in the mountains.
 Get ready to elevate your touring game and make every tour more rewarding